vuestorefront/vue-storefront/packages/core/docs/migrate/2.3.0-rc.1/integrators.md

 In the example above `products` matches the name of the GraphQL query.

+`extendsQuery` decides whether to load default query (implemented in the integration) or custom one, defined by the user in the project.

 ### Updating `composables`

-In `nuxt/plugin.js` add name of your package as a first argument of `integration.configure` method:
+In `nuxt/plugin.js` add the tag name of your integration package as a first argument of `integration.configure` method:

 ```javascript
 // composables/nuxt/plugin.js